Castello Barbarossa

 Castello Barbarossa is an archaeological ruin and ornithological station in Anacapri, on the island of Capri, Italy.
 It is named after the former corsair and Ottoman Kapudan Pasha (Admiral) Hayreddin Barbarossa, who stormed it in 1535 and destroyed it in 1544.
 The construction date is uncertain but it perhaps dates back to the late ninth century.
 From 1898, the structure, now in ruins, was owned by the Swedish psychiatrist Axel Munthe who donated it to his foundation.
-The surroundings, interesting for their botanical features, are home to the island's ornithological station.
+The surroundings, interesting for their botanical features, are home to the island's ornithological station, Capri Bird Observatory.

 History

 The castle's construction date (ca. late ninth century) is uncertain.
 It is known to have existed at the end of the tenth century.
 Taking advantage of local labour, the Dukes of Amalfi built it in order to gain full control over the island of Capri.
 The manor house was originally owned by Adelferio, son of Sergius II (d.
 1028), who called the area Anglum ad Castellum ("the corner near the castle").
 On 15 November 988, Adelferio donated the castle, as well as his other possessions in Anacapri (including Artimo, Orrico and Gradola), to Giovanni, Count of Capri.
 The document refers to "unam silvam ad angulum ipsum castellum" (a wood at the corner of the castle).
 Protected by the fortress, the area enjoyed a period of stability in the tenth and eleventh centuries.

 The Norman conquest of Campania forced the Dukes of Amalfi to modernize the structure to provide greater resistance to the enemy.
 The interior of the fortress was then extended with new features, including a chapel with a buttressed vault.
 Other additions from the thirteenth century included a cylindrical tower, two protective walls and other items necessitated by the development of siege techniques and firearms.
 In the fifteenth century, the island of Capri was subjected to attacks by Muslim pirates.
 Consequently, the population often used the fortress as a refuge.
 But after the raids in 1535, led by Ottoman pirates Hayreddin Barbarossa and Dragut, the fortress was destroyed in 1544, and those who had taken shelter there were kidnapped or robbed.
 Rather than being named after its builder, the castle derives its name from its pirate destroyer.
 The Angevins attempted to reconstruct the fortress, but without success as the Neapolitans had little building experience.
 It therefore fell on the inhabitants of Anacapri to care for the fortress which, as a result, was never rebuilt.